lichengzou0509/Academic-CV/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Mean-field Analysis
+  - Nonlinear Dynamics
-  - Synaptic Plasticity
+  - Pattern Formation
   - Memory Attractor
-  - Evolutionary Optimization
+  - Optimization
-  - Turing Instability
+  - Decision Making
   - Large-scale Simulation

 # Education to show in About widget